peleg-laufer/public-transportation-project/README.md

 **Tech used:** Python, SQLite, Socket, Threading

 The project was written as a graduating high school project in Python.
 Self learned SQL, Git to make it.

+The project was written in 2020 which means no AI involved.

 ## Optimizations